bloominstituteoftechnology/Sprint-Challenge--Python-1/README.md

 3. Add scoring
 4. Add multiple lives
 5. Add multiple levels
-6. Add additional features, such as varieties of blocks, powerups such as multiball, and anything else you can think of!
+6. Add additional features, such as varieties of blocks, powerups such as multiball, and anything else you can think of!!!